1papaya/geoDavey.us/content/projects/geodavey-icon.md

 tags: ["javascript", "d3", "openlayers"]

 display: true
-blurb: 'Building the geoDavey animated globe icon: A journey from a massive granite mountaintop in Swaziland, through the lush forests of Adobe Illustrator and Photoshop, to the fertile land of OpenLayers and D3'
+blurb: 'Building the geoDavey animated globe icon: A journey from a massive granite mountaintop in Swaziland, through the lush forests of Adobe Illustrator and Photoshop, to the open shores of OpenLayers and D3'
 ---

 ## Testing 1, 2, 3